I have to admit, when Tom first told me he had aphantasia and couldn’t imagine a horse, I was quite skeptical.

 By the time we got around to setting up my tree in my apartment, it was 7 pm.
 Tom and I had spent nearly a full day together.

-We were halfway finished stringing the lights when we realized we didn’t have enough lights.
+When we were halfway finished stringing the lights on my tree we realized, that we didn’t have enough Christmas lights.
 Back to Home Depot we went!

 But…they were sold out.

 So we drove to Walmart, but they didn’t have the “warm” coloured LED lights only the blue ones so we bought those instead.
-Returned home and replaced the warm ones already on the tree with the blue ones.
+Returned home and replaced the warm ones already on my Christmas tree with the blue ones.

 But there was NO WAY I was going to tell Tom what I was thinking after we had JUST come from our third trip to the store.